FzComet206/FzComet206/README.md

 #### Hi I'm Zibo Cao.
 I am currently a undergraduate student at University of Connecticut.
 I experiment with graphic programming and Unity in my spare time. ####

-## An attempt at implementing Jos Stam's Stable Fluid (Rendered using VFX particles)
+## An attempt at implementing Jos Stam's Stable Fluid (Visualized with VFX particles)